Pull Ups vs Chin Ups: The Ultimate Comparison

 Additionally, since the negative portion is slower, it creates more time under tension, and can be more effective for muscle growth.

-This variation requires stability and balance, making it a challenging exercise for the core as well as upper body.
+This variation requires stability and balance, making it challenging for the core and upper body.

 FAQs